lakiboy/mongoimport/README.md

 Why would you need a custom _mongoimport_ instead of default utility supplied with mongo?
 In certain setup (read Docker) mongo client is not available.
 With _mongo_ extension enabled in PHP, you can import JSON created by mongoexport with this tiny library.

+Provides integration with [Symfony](http://symfony.com/) (read below), therefore could be used as fixtures loader.

 ## Installation

 Add the following to your composer.json: